Human Rights Commission (New Zealand): 2023 resignation of race relations commissioner

-On 16 June 2023, Meng Foon resigned from his position as Race Relations Commissioner after failing to declare several conflicts of interest as required under the Crown Entities Act.
+On 16 June 2023, Meng Foon resigned from his position as race relations commissioner after failing to declare several conflicts of interest as required under the Crown Entities Act.
 Foon served as the director of an emergency housing company that had received income from government payments including over NZ$2 million in emergency accommodation funding.
 The Human Rights Commission had conducted an internal investigation into Foon's interests including emergency accommodation funding.
-Foon disputed that he had failed to declare his conflict of interest regarding the emergency accommodation funding and claimed that he had declared these interests prior to assuming his role as Race Relations Commissioner.
+Foon disputed that he had failed to declare his conflict of interest regarding the emergency accommodation funding and claimed that he had declared these interests prior to assuming his role as race relations commissioner.
 Earlier in April 2023, Foon had attracted controversy for donating to both members of the Labour and National parties.

-In 2023, Claire Charters joined the Commission; her post was in the area of Indigenous Peoples' rights.
+In 2023, Claire Charters joined the commission; her post was in the area of Indigenous Peoples' rights.

 2024 leadership changes

-On 16 August 2024, Justice Minister Paul Goldsmith appointed several new leaders to the Human Rights Commission including former Wellington City Councillor and management professional Stephen Rainbow as chief human rights commissioner, Auckland University of Technology economics professor Gail Pacheco as equal employment opportunities commissioner, and University of Waikato education senior lecturer and New Zealand Free Speech Union member Melissa Derby as race relations commissioner.
+On 16 August 2024, Justice Minister Paul Goldsmith appointed several new leaders to the Human Rights Commission including former Wellington City Councillor and management professional Stephen Rainbow as chief human rights commissioner, Auckland University of Technology economics professor Gail Pacheco as equal employment opportunities commissioner, and University of Waikato education senior lecturer and Free Speech Union member Melissa Derby as race relations commissioner.
 Left-wing blogger Martyn "Bomber" Bradbury and The Spinoff editor Madeleine Chapman criticised the appointment of Rainbow and Derby for their alleged transphobic views and Rainbow's pro-Israel views.